-This Shrimp Ceviche Recipe is made by marinating cooked shrimp, onions, tomatoes, bell pepper, and cilantro in a refreshing combination of freshly squeezed lime, lemon, orange, and grapefruit juice.
-Learn how to make this shrimp ceviche recipe right at home and enjoy with tortilla chips for an easy, no-cook, summer appetizer or light dinner.
+Shrimp Ceviche, or Ceviche de Camaron, is made by marinating plump shrimp, onions, tomatoes, bell pepper, and cilantro in a refreshing combination of freshly squeezed lime, lemon, orange, and grapefruit juice.
+Enjoy this light, healthy, and super easy-to-make appetizer or snack with tortilla chips, avocado, or crispy plantain chips.

 What is Shrimp Ceviche?